AtsushiSakai/PythonRobotics/README.md

 ## EKF SLAM

-This is a Extended Kalman Filter based SLAM example.
+This is an Extended Kalman Filter based SLAM example.

 The blue line is ground truth, the black line is dead reckoning, the red line is the estimated trajectory with EKF SLAM.

-The green cross are estimated landmarks.
+The green crosses are estimated landmarks.

 ![3](https://github.com/AtsushiSakai/PythonRobotics/raw/master/SLAM/EKFSLAM/animation.gif)